• The River Remembers

 Monte Rio Revival

-The third event in the River Remembers series takes place on Friday October 3rd from 6-9pm.
-It is a free, family-friendly celebration of the legacy and future of Monte Rio’s unique historic downtown, once home to a bustling train station, an eight-story hotel, and dozens of local businesses.
-This free community gathering transforms the Park & Ride at the intersection of Moscow Road and Main Street into a vibrant celebration featuring live music, food vendors, and a local art market.
+The third event in the River Remembers series took place in early October of 2025 .
+The family-friendly gathering attended by over 350 community members was a celebration of the legacy and future of Monte Rio’s unique historic downtown, once home to a bustling train station, an eight-story hotel, and dozens of local businesses.
+The event included dozens of art and food vendors, live music and performers, and large format historic photos that brought the downtown to life.

-After sunset, experience rare historic photos and videos from the Russian River Historical Society projected onto the side of Bartlett’s market along with a special performance.
-The event also includes open houses at the Historical Society archive and Monte Rio Fire Station, large-scale historic photographs, and opportunities to volunteer for cleanup and continued revitalization of the historic downtown on Saturday September 6th and September 27th from 9am-11am.
-Be part of the revival!
-Additional parking available across the Monte Rio bridge near the Rio Theater.
+After sunset, rare historic photos and videos from the Russian River Historical Society were projected onto the side of Bartlett’s market along with a special musical performance.
+The event also included open houses at the Historical Society archive and Monte Rio Fire Station, and dozens of volunteers who helped cleanup the the historic downtown area.

-The Monte Rio Revival is supported by Friends of Monte Rio, the Russian River Historical Society, Monte Rio Fire Protection District (now Gold Ridge Fire District), and the two volunteer work days are organized in partnership with Monte Rio Recreation and Park District and Russian Riverkeeper.
+The Monte Rio Revival was supported by Friends of Monte Rio, the Russian River Historical Society, Monte Rio Fire Protection District (now Gold Ridge Fire District), and the volunteer work days were organized in partnership with Monte Rio Recreation and Park District and Russian Riverkeeper.
 The event received funding through Creative Sonoma’s District 5 community arts grant program.

 Awakening Historical Memories

-Using source photographs from the Russian River Historical Archive, we used generative AI photo to video tools to "awaken" memories of the historic downtowns of Monte Rio and Rio Nido.
+Using source photographs from the Russian River Historical Archive, we used generative AI photo to video tools to "awaken" these photographs of the historic downtowns of Monte Rio and Rio Nido.